 The first performance criterion, accounting for 50% of the respective PSU grant, is the relative share price development of Barry Callebaut versus a peer group of companies in the chocolate, ingredients and FMCG sector: AAK, Fuji Oil, Givaudan, Hershey, Kellogg, Kerry, Lindt, Mondelēz, Nestlé, Olam and Unilever.
 The objective (100% vesting) is to achieve median performance, e.g., to outperform half of the peer companies, with a 100% vesting for ranking 6 or 7.

-There is no vesting for a performance within the first quartile of the peer group (threshold), and the vesting is now capped at 200% for delivering the best performance in the peer group.
+There is no vesting for a performance within the first quartile of the peer group (threshold), and the vesting performance in the peer group.